elsholz/board_game_3d/README.md

 # optional additional rules
 1. Every segment has a name (equal to a village) by having conquered (meaning having troops on this segment) it the player will receive a to this segment specific bonus ressource (like taxes).
 At the start of the match these segments are being defended by neutral troops, the further you reach from a players base the stronger the defense will be.
+2. Fighting will be calculated algorithmically.
+On special events the player has to roll the dice, depending on the result the event can be rough or not so rough, this will be calculated by an algorithm aswell.